kvarak/dnd/docs/_Classes/feyblood.md

 This duty-bound nature can put them at odds with an adversary who is all too happy to paint the troll as a monster to be slain, which complicates their repuation.
 In actual fact, nothing is more important to a troll than their honor.
 This is both a cultural institution and a supernatural compulsion imposed by their fey nature.
 A troll who breaks an oath loses some of their strength until they have redeemed themselves.

 ### Faerie Weapon
-When you choose this affinity at 1st level, your fists, teeth, nails, or favorite one-handed simple melee weapon become a magical d4 faerie weapon.
-When you take the ***Attack*** action with your faerie weapon, you can attack twice.
-You gain a climbing speed of 20 feet.
-If you have a flying speed, you lose it.
+When you choose this affinity at 1st level, you gain the ***Light armor*** combat skill and 1 skill point to spend on combat skills.
+Additionally your fists, teeth, nails or favorite one-handed simple melee weapon become a magical d4 faerie weapon.
+When you take the ***Attack*** action with your faerie weapon you can attack twice.

 You gain 2 additional hit points, and 1 additional hit point each time you gain a feyblood level.

 ### Oread Magic
-Also at 1st level, you become proficient with light armor, and you know the *mold earth* cantrip.
+Also at 1st level, you learn the *mold earth* cantrip and you gain a climbing speed of 20 ft.
+If you have a flying speed, you lose it.

 You learn additional spells when you reach certain levels, shown in the Feyblood Affinity Spells table.
 These spells are feyblood spells for you, and they don't count against the number of feyblood spells you know.